DukeBode/hexo-theme-bode/README.md

 $ git clone --depth 1 https://github.com/hexojs/hexo-theme-bode themes/bode
 ```

-**Landscape requires Hexo 2.4 and above.** If you would like to enable the RSS, the [hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed) plugin is also required.
+**Bode requires Hexo 2.4 and above.** If you would like to enable the RSS, the [hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed) plugin is also required.

 ### Enable